Miro0o/Docs-Notes/CS/🗺 CS Overview/💋 Intro to Computer Science/Intro to Computer Science.md

 			8. etc.
 	5. What happened when a network request is sent and a response is received? /How does computer network(or Internet) work?
 		1. ↗ [Computer Networking and Communication](../../🔑%20CS%20Core/🏎️%20Computer%20Networking%20and%20Communication/Computer%20Networking%20and%20Communication.md)
-5. what can computer do and how to improve it?
+4. What can computer do and how to improve it?
 (Application, Efficiency, Scalability, Security「CIA」)
 	1. ↗ [Math & Theoretical Computer Science (TCS)](../../🧮%20Math%20&%20Theoretical%20Computer%20Science%20(TCS)/Math%20&%20Theoretical%20Computer%20Science%20(TCS).md)
 		1. ↗ [Algorithm & Data Structure](../../🔑%20CS%20Core/🦄%20Algorithm%20&%20Data%20Structure/Algorithm%20&%20Data%20Structure.md)
 		2. ↗ [Operation Research](../../🧮%20Math%20&%20Theoretical%20Computer%20Science%20(TCS)/Operations%20Research/Operation%20Research.md)